ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/README.md

 ## Project Summary

-This project analyzes synthetic e-commerce clothing data from TheLook to uncover key insights into product profitability, customer purchasing behavior, and retention trends.
-After facing significant operational challenges in 2023, the company turned to data to guide its optimization efforts.
-Using SQL (BigQuery) for cohort analysis and Looker Studio for interactive reporting, this project provides decision-makers with evidence-based recommendations to improve category performance, retention, and profitability.
+This project explores how TheLook, an e-commerce clothing brand, used data to recover from the impact of COVID-19 and a challenging 2023.
+By analyzing customer behavior, order patterns, and retention trends, it uncovers key insights and strategic opportunities to improve product performance, reduce churn, and drive sustainable growth.

 ---